-This dog carries two copies of E which allows for the production of black pigment.
+This dog carries one copy of E and one copy of e which allows for the production of black pigment.
 However, this dog's coat color is also dependent on the K, A, and B genes.
-This dog will pass on E to 100% of its offspring.
+This dog will pass E on to 50% of its offspring and e to 50% of its offspring, which can produce a yellow/red coat (including shades of white, cream, yellow, apricot or red) if inherited with another copy of e.